mongodb-appeng/taskit/README.md

 A MongoDB Atlas cluster is needed for the application (skip this section if you already have one which can be used.).
 Follow this [tutorial](https://docs.atlas.mongodb.com/getting-started/#deploy-a-free-tier-cluster) to create an Atlas cluster.

-For this tutorial an "M0", our free-forever instance, is suffient.
+For this tutorial an "M0", our free-forever instance, is sufficient.

 ### Stitch Setup